JordanNotAvailable/React-Portfolio/README.md

 ## **Description**

-This Portfolio siter madde with react as well as the listed technologies below to display my skill set as a developer.
+This Portfolio site made with react as well as the listed technologies below to display my skill set as a developer.

 ---
 ## **Table of Contents**